 DOCUMENT DATE OF DISTRIBUTION

-Project January 2022
+Project December 2022

-Skills Sets January 2021
+Skill Sets December 2022

-- 3.2 Tasks that may be performed during the contest - Perform hand tool operations.7 - Perform precision hand layout operations.7 - Read and interpret blueprints.5 - Perform and demonstrate using the suppiled hand tools the required skills to bend stainless steel tubing to the given specifications to fit mechanical components.7 - Install supplied pneumatic components and build the required circuit as per given instruction.5 - Perform Predictive Maintenance (Balancing) tasks and a Laser Shaft Alignment including a Thermal Growth Offset.^{7,9} - Perform fabrication and welding tasks as per given blueprints.
+- 3.2 Tasks that may be performed during the contest - Perform hand tool operations. - Perform precision hand layout operations. - Read and interpret blueprints.
+5 - Perform and demonstrate using the supplied hand tools the required skills to bend stainless steel tubing to the given specifications to fit mechanical components. - Install supplied pneumatic components and build the required circuit as per given instruction. (metric & imperial measuring tools will be used). - Perform Predictive Maintenance (Balancing) tasks and a Laser Shaft Alignment including a Thermal Growth Offset. - Perform fabrication and welding tasks as per given blueprints.
 (Symbols Adapted to Scope of CSA W59 Standard.
 Canadian Welding Bureau.)
-1,5 - Knowledge of Imperial measurement and ANSI symbols.1 - ISO Fluid Power (pneumatic) schematic drawings standards.5 - All competitors will be required to sign a declaration stating they have not written a certificate of qualification examination, or hold journeyperson status in a related trade.
+1,5,7 - Knowledge of Imperial measurement and ANSI symbols. - ISO Fluid Power (pneumatic) schematic drawings standards.

+All competitors will be required to sign a declaration stating they have not written a certificate of qualification examination or hold journeyperson status in a related trade.

-Skills for Success - 1Numeracy, 5Reading, 7Problem Solving, 9Digital
+Skills for Success - Numeracy, Reading Problem Solving, Digital